lmweber/lmweber.github.io/pages/publications.md

 ---

+Key publications are described in more detail on the [Research](research.html) page.
 For a complete list of publications, see also [Google Scholar](https://scholar.google.com/citations?user=1vZo3toAAAAJ&hl=en).